Amit-Thawait/amit-thawait.github.io/_posts/2016-12-15-stripe-integration-for-collecting-payments.md

 You can inspect the `EasyPost::Shipment` object to check shipping options and rates.

+You can call `rates` method on the `order` object shown in code snippet above to get the shipping rates.

+If you have integrated Easypost in stripe then you need not require the above script to get the rates, you just need to pass the shipping option which you want to select which creating a `Stripe::Order`.

 **Tax Integration :**

 For tax integration, Stripe has partnered with [Avalare](http://www.info.avalara.com/Stripe){:target="_blank"}, [TaxJar](https://taxjar.com/){:target="_blank"} and [Taxamo](https://taxamo.com/){:target="_blank"}.
 Since I was working a US based customer he suggested me to go integrate TaxJar since it is the most widely used in US.

-The reason why we need to integrate with a third party service for tax calculation as well is : because in US tax rate is different is different states that too varies basing on the product category.
+The reason why we need to integrate with a third party service for tax calculation as well is : because in US tax rate is different in different states that too varies basing on the product category.
 Quoting the statement from Stripe's tax integration page :

 > "Charging the legally appropriate amount of tax on orders is especially tricky for online sales.
 The right percentage to charge–if any–depends upon the customer's country or US state, the types of products being purchased, and the order total.
 To help businesses dynamically calculate and apply accurate taxes in real-time, Stripe has partnered with Avalara, TaxJar, and Taxamo."

+First you need to signup in (TaxJar)[https://www.taxjar.com/]{:target="_blank"}.

 To use TaxJar using Ruby, install the taxjar-ruby gem using the command :